 Ada Chen Rekhi, founder and COO of Notejoy, recommends designating an area for pets to do their business.
 For instance, if you have an office cat, litter boxes should be in one part of the office only, away from workspaces.

-5. The company should have an anonymous complaint process.
+The company should have an anonymous complaint process

-Some employees might not be on the same page with your office pet arrangement, but they also might not want to speak up and risk judgment.
+Some employees might not be on the same page with your office pet arrangement, but they also might not want to speak up and risk judgment from their co-workers.
 Rekhi said that employers should make it simple for workers to report their concerns to HR.
 Also, consider allowing them to do so anonymously.